-- 38. Where a simple lease is classified as a finance lease, the assets and liabilities recognised by the lessee are similar to those identified in paper 5.
-That is, the lessee recognises an asset in respect of the right to use the machinery and a liability for rentals payable. - 39.
-However, if the lease is classified as an operating lease, the assets and liabilities recognised by the lessee are different to those identified in paper 5. - 40.
+- 40. However, if the lease is classified as an operating lease, the assets and liabilities recognised by the lessee are different from those identified in paper 12A/2. - 41.
 The operating lease model is similar to the executory contract model described above.
 The lessee recognises no assets or liabilities.
 However, as discussed above, a lease that does not transfer substantially all the risks and rewards of ownership nevertheless confers to the lessee valuable rights and corresponding obligations that meet the definitions of assets and liabilities.
-For example, the obligation to make payments under a non-cancellable operating lease meets the definition of a liability and the right to use the machinery in such a lease meets the definition of an asset. - 41.
+For example, the obligation to make payments under a non-cancellable operating lease meets the definition of a liability and the right to use the machinery in such a lease meets the definition of an asset. - 42.
 It has been suggested that many of the problems with the existing hybrid model could be eliminated if the criteria for classifying leases as finance leases were changed.
 For example, finance leases could be redefined as leases that transfer the majority of risks and rewards of ownership of the physical asset to the lessee.
-Although this approach would result in more leases being classified as finance leases, there would still be leases that convey valuable rights and obligations that would be treated as operating leases.

-- 42. Some have argued that the economic substance of "true" operating leases is different from the economic substance of finance leases.
+Although this approach would result in more leases being classified as finance leases, there would still be leases that convey valuable rights and obligations that would be treated as operating leases. - 43.
+Some have argued that the economic substance of "true" operating leases is different from the economic substance of finance leases.
 That is, "true" operating leases are executory contracts whilst finance leases are, in substance, secured borrowings.
 Consequently, it is argued that a hybrid model is appropriate.
-However, even shortterm leases convey to the lessee a right to use the leased item and a corresponding obligation to pay for that right.
-The value of that right is much smaller for a shortterm lease than for a lease for most of the economic life of an asset but the right still exists. - 43.
-The physical asset recognised by a lessor under an operating lease does not reflect the fact that the lessor has exchanged some of its rights over the physical asset for a right to receive cash from the lessee. - 44.
+However, even short-term leases convey to the lessee a right to use the leased item and a corresponding obligation to pay for that right.
+The value of that right is much smaller for a short-term lease than for a lease for most of the economic life of an asset, but the right still exists. - 44.
+The physical asset recognised by a lessor under an operating lease does not reflect the fact that the lessor has in effect exchanged the right to use the physical asset for a right to receive cash from the lessee. - 45.
 When the lease is a finance lease, the lessor's interest in the residual and its right to receive rentals are combined.
 This approach, arguably, results in the loss of some information about the nature of the lessor's assets and liabilities.
-A contractual right to receive rentals has different risks attached to it than a residual interest in a physical item. - 45.
-When a lease is classified as an operating lease, the staff believe that the current accounting model fails to represent the contractual position of the lessee.
-The lessee's right to use the leased item and its obligation to pay for it meet the definitions of assets and liabilities but are not recognised. - 46.
+A contractual right to receive rentals has different risks attached to it than a residual interest in a physical item.

+- 46. When a lease is classified as an operating lease, the staff have tentatively concluded that the current accounting model fails to represent the contractual position of the lessee.
+The lessee's right to use the leased item and its obligation to pay for it meet the definitions of assets and liabilities but are not recognised. - 47.
 Although the lessee's rights and obligations are recognised when the lease is classified as a finance lease, the staff do not think that the rights and obligations arising under an operating lease are conceptually any different from those arising under a finance lease.
-Consequently, the staff do not support a model that results in different accounting depending upon the classification of the lease.